AfricaEuropeCoreAI/Kujenga/course/source/gallery/lesson1/plot_howtobehappy.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 262-355
+GENERATED FROM PYTHON SOURCE LINES 275-373

 Finding the best fit line
 =========================
 We have drawn a line.
 But the question is what the ‘best’ line is?
+Blessing goes through the theory below and then we will calculate the best fitting line for the data above.

+.. youtube:: 1dsTGNywCjc
+   :width: 100%
+   :align: center

 Sum of squares
 --------------